2004 Sardinian regional election

-The Sardinian regional election of 2004 took place on 12–13 June 2004.
+The Sardinian regional election of 2004 took place in Sardinia in Italy on 12–13 June 2004.

 The center-left businessman Renato Soru was elected President of the Region defeating Mauro Pili, who won the 1999 election but served as President just for two years between 2001 and 2003.

 New electoral system

 Because of the political imbalances created by the previous electoral system, which potentially allowed the election of a candidate to the presidency without giving him a majority in the Regional Council as it happened after the 1999 election, in 2003 Sardinia adopted a new electoral law.

 The new electoral system was the national Tatarella Law of 1995, used by most of Italian regions to elect their Council.
 Sixty-four councillors were elected in provincial constituencies by proportional representation using the largest remainder method with a Droop quota and open lists; remained seats and votes were grouped at regional level where a Hare quota is used, and then distributed to provincial party lists.

 Nine councillors were elected at-large using a general ticket: parties were grouped in alliances, and the alliance which received a plurality of votes elected all its candidates, its leader becoming the President of Sardinia.
 A possible second round election between the two main candidates was abolished.